montimont/Projects/phishing_email_detection_ml/readme.md

 # Phishing Email Detection (Machine Learning Approach)

-This project extends the previous rule-based phishing detection system by applying and comparing multiple machine learning models.
+This project develops and evaluates supervised machine learning models for detecting phishing emails.
-The objective is to build, tune, and evaluate predictive models that can automatically identify phishing emails with improved accuracy and scalability.
-It demonstrates how data-driven automation can complement interpretable rule-based detection to support enterprise-level email security systems.
+It builds on insights from earlier rule-based approaches by applying scalable algorithms capable of learning complex, non-linear patterns.
+The goal is to enhance accuracy and adaptability in real-world email security systems.

 ---

 <details>
 <summary><strong>1.
 Project Overview</strong></summary>

-**Goal:**
-Develop and evaluate supervised machine learning models for phishing email classification that can operate efficiently in real-time systems.
+**Objective:**
+Create predictive models that classify phishing and legitimate emails using engineered linguistic and structural features.

 **Dataset:**
-13,600 email samples with engineered linguistic and structural features derived from message text and metadata.

-**Approach:**
+13,600 labeled email samples containing attributes such as word counts, link density, and urgency indicators.

+**Methodology:**
-Data exploration → Feature scaling → Model training → Hyperparameter tuning → Evaluation → Real-world interpretation.
+Data exploration → Feature scaling → Model training → Hyperparameter tuning → Performance evaluation.

+**Focus:**
+Improving model accuracy and operational readiness for integration into enterprise email filtering systems.

 </details>